Scroll down to see how to modify the CSM Menu.lst file - see 'Modifying the CSM Menu using the CUSTOM folder' section.

 If your source is a Windows 7 ISO, it usually contains an EI.CFG file - by using a modified EI.CFG file, you will be able to choose any version inside the ISO.

-Which version of Syslinux shall I use (37,38,,5,6,N=None) : - Normally it is safe to accept the default of 4 (just press [Enter]).
-Some recent versions may require Version 6 (tip: if you see a 'COM32R' error when booting from the CSM menu, then try '6' instead of the default).
+Which version of Syslinux shall I use (37,38,,5,6,N=None) : - Normally it is safe to use the suggested version.
+Some versions of linux may require Version 6 (tip: if you see a 'COM32R' error when booting from the CSM menu, then try '6' instead).

 Press a key to dismount - At this point you can inspect and change the contents of the ImDisk ramdrive volume (usually U:).
 Once you press a key, the volume will be dismounted and all contents saved to the image file.